StimOMatic/StimOMatic/INSTALL.md

 # Install & Usage instructions #

-The following are install and usage instructions for the `StimOmatic` software package that will run on the analysis computer.
-These instructions assume that you are using a `Neuralynx` system operated by the `Cheetah` data acquisition software.
+The following are install and usage instructions for the *StimOmatic* software package that will run on the analysis computer.
+These instructions assume that you are using a *Neuralynx* system operated by the *Cheetah* data acquisition software.

-For testing, the demo version of Cheetah can be used.
+For testing, the demo version of *Cheetah* can be used.
 This can be obtained for free from www.neuralynx.com.
-The demo version contains a demo data file that can be used for replay and to StimOMatic this will look just like a real system.
+The demo version contains a demo data file that can be used for replay and to *StimOmatic* this will look just like a real system.

-This version has been tested with Cheetah v5.6.3 and v5.3.1. and Neuralynx Router v1.2.0.
-Version of the router less than 1.2.0 are not supported nor are any version of Cheetah less than 5.3.1.
+This version has been tested with *Cheetah* v5.6.3 and v5.3.1. and Neuralynx Router v1.2.0.
+Version of the router less than 1.2.0 are not supported nor are any version of *Cheetah* less than 5.3.1.

 ## Installing StimOmatic ##
 ### 1) Install and run NetComRouter ###